Steve Paxton: The Early Works

 Several histories surround the creation of Robert Rauschenberg's Mud Muse, 1968-1971, but still, little research has been made into the complex technical creation of this now legendary work.
 Through combining research in the archives of the Rauschenberg Foundation with interviews and other source material, this project aims to clarify and gather knowledge on the creation, development, and timeline of this work in the Moderna Museet collection.

 Tora Hederus is a Conservator for Modern and Contemporary Art with a B.Sc. and a M.Sc. from KADK - the Royal Danish Academy of Fine Arts, Schools of Architecture, Design, and Conservation.
-Since graduation, Tora has been working for four years as a Conservator at Moderna Museet in Stockholm and is currently working at SMK - The National Gallery of Denmark.
-Tora will be joined by My Bundgaard, Object and Sculpture Conservator, Moderna Museet.
+Since graduation, Tora has been working for four years as a Conservator at Moderna Museet in Stockholm and for two years at SMK - The National Gallery of Denmar

 Billy Klüver: Dawn again after 9 evenings